mermaid-js/mermaid/docs/n00b-gettingStarted.md

-# A basic User-Guide for Beginners
+# A basic mermaid User-Guide for Beginners

 Creating diagrams and charts, using mermaid code is simple.